Ukraine–United States relations: Controversies

 In 2017, President Donald Trump approved $47 million of Javelin anti-tank missile and missile launchers; these were not allowed to be deployed but kept in storage as a strategic deterrent against Russian invasion.

-In 2018 the U.S. House of Representatives passed a provision blocking any training of Azov Battalion of the Ukrainian National Guard by American forces, citing its neo-Nazi background.
-In previous years, between 2014 and 2017, the U.S. House of Representatives passed amendments banning support of Azov, but due to pressure from the Pentagon, the amendments were quietly lifted.
+In 2018 the US House of Representatives passed a provision blocking any training of Azov Battalion of the Ukrainian National Guard by American forces, citing its neo-Nazi background.
+In previous years, between 2014 and 2017, the US House of Representatives passed amendments banning support of Azov, but due to pressure from the Pentagon, the amendments were quietly lifted.

 On April 25, 2018, 57 members of the House of Representatives, led by Ro Khanna, released a condemnation of Holocaust distortion in Ukraine.
 They criticized Ukraine's 2015 memory laws glorifying Ukrainian Insurgent Army (UPA) and its leaders, such as Roman Shukhevych.
 The condemnation came in an open bipartisan letter to Deputy Secretary of State John Sullivan.

-In summer 2019, Trump froze $400 million in military aid to Ukraine which had been approved by Congress, an aid package which was the subject of a phone conversation that Trump had with Ukrainian President Volodymyr Zelenskyy on July 25.
-On August 12, 2019, an anonymous whistleblower submitted a complaint to U.S. Inspector General Michael Atkinson that stated that Trump had allegedly attempted to pressure Zelenskyy into launching an investigation on former U.S. Vice President Joe Biden and his son, Hunter, during the phone call.
+In summer 2019, Trump froze $400 million in military aid to Ukraine which had been approved by Congress, an aid package which was the subject of a scandal stemming from a phone call that Trump had with Ukrainian President Volodymyr Zelenskyy on July 25.
+On August 12, 2019, an anonymous whistleblower submitted a complaint to US Inspector General Michael Atkinson that stated that Trump had attempted to pressure Zelenskyy into launching an investigation on former US Vice President Joe Biden and his son Hunter Biden during the phone call.
 On September 24, 2019, the United States House of Representatives initiated an impeachment inquiry against Trump.
-Trump held a meeting with Zelenskyy in New York City on September 25 where both presidents stated that Zelenskyy had not been pressured during the July phone call and that nothing out of the ordinary had occurred.
+Trump held a meeting with Zelenskyy in New York City on September 25, where they both stated that there was no pressuring during the July phone call and that nothing out of the ordinary had occurred.
 Trump was impeached by the House, but later acquitted in the Senate trial and continued as President until the end of his term.

 From May 2019 to May 2022 the USA did not have an ambassador to Ukraine.

 The United States had pledged $2.175 billion in military aid to Ukraine, which included the Ground Launched Small Diameter Bomb (GLSDB), a new rocket doubling the country's strike range in its conflict with Russia.
 The aid package also funded other weapons and equipment, such as air defense firing units, counter-drone systems, and precision-guided munitions.
 Since the invasion by Russian forces, the United States had pledged over $29.3 billion in security assistance to Ukraine.